 If the academic record, English proficiency examination, proposed plan of research and degree plan are satisfactory, the Degree Candidacy Card will be signed by the Graduate Coordinator of the Department and forwarded to the Graduate School.
 If the record is unsatisfactory, the student will not be admitted to degree candidacy and can be asked to terminate graduate study.

 In the event that the application is denied, the student can appeal the case by letter to the Department of Biological Sciences Graduate Committee for review.
 The committee, after consulting with the advisor, can suggest that the student discontinue graduate study or suggest that the student compete additional course work.

 These policies and others are described in more detail in the Guidelines for Graduate Study.

-For those students considering graduate work beyond the master's level, or employment as professional biologists, the Master of Science program of study is strongly recommended.
-This program is designed to provide students with more sophisticated research experiences than the Master of Arts program.
-The Master of Science in biology requires no fewer than 30 hours of graduate credit, including a minimum of five hours of thesis credit.
-There is no limitation on the number of thesis and investigation credit (research) hours for which a student may enroll, however, only six hours of thesis credit and no more than 12 hours of combined thesis and research credit may apply toward a Master of Science degree.
+For those students considering graduate work beyond the master's level, or employment as professional biologists, the Master of Science Thesis Option program of study is strongly recommended.
+This program is designed to provide students with more sophisticated research experiences than the M.S.
+Non-thesis program.
+The Master of Science Thesis option in biology requires no fewer than 30 hours of graduate credit, including a minimum of five hours of thesis credit.
+There is no limitation on the number of thesis and investigation credit (research) hours for which a student may enroll, however only six hours of thesis credit and no more than 12 hours of combined thesis and research credit may apply toward a Master of Science degree.